 - 1. Inform your child's teacher, Family Support Specialist, or the office daily if your child will be tardy or absent.
 Contact us at 773-924-2334. - 2.
-If you must leave a voicemail, please state your child's name, room number and whether your child will be absent or late and the date(s) of the absence or tardy. - 3.
+If you must leave a voicemail, please state your child's name, room number, and whether your child will be absent or late and the date(s) of the absence or tardy. - 3.
 Always keep your contact information and emergency contact information current. - 4.
 Strive to bring your child to school every day and on time.
-On time is 8 a.m.
+On-time is your child's classroom's assigned drop-off time.
 Let us know how we can support you.